girisshacr24/html-photo-caption/README.md

 # html-photo-caption
-This HTML page shows my photo with my name below it.
+This HTML page shows my photo with a name below it.
 It demonstrates the use of an image and a caption.